2nd Samuel Chapter 15

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here

-said to all his servants who [were] with him at Jerusalem, Get up, and let us flee; for we have no escape from Absalom אַבְשָׁלוֹם
+, Get up, and let us flee; because we have no escape from Absalom אַבְשָׁלוֹם

 Aḇšālōm, “father of peace”) was the third son of David, King of Israel with Maacah, daughter of Talmai, King of Geshur.
 For more info click here

-: hurry to leave, so that he doesn’t overtake us suddenly, and bring evil on us, and strike the city with the edge of the sword.
+: hurry to leave, so that he doesn’t suddenly overtake us , and bring evil on us, and strike the city with the edge of the sword.

 15:15 And the king’s servants said to the king, Look, your servants are ready to do whatever my lord the king desires.